SelmaBayton/MINIST/README.md

 <img src="https://assets.gatesnotes.com/8a5ac0b3-6095-00af-c50a-89056fbe4642/11eeb7f9-7512-49aa-abdc-a27001dd123e/AI_20230215_article-hero_1200x564.jpg">

 ##
-Sure!
-I'll provide a brief explanation of some commonly used machine learning concepts:

 1. Gradient: The gradient is a vector that points in the direction of the steepest ascent of a function.
 In machine learning, gradients are used in optimization algorithms like gradient descent to update the model's parameters during training, with the goal of minimizing the loss function.

 2. Vectorization: Vectorization is the process of expressing operations on entire arrays or matrices rather than individual elements.
 It leverages the parallelism capabilities of modern CPUs and GPUs, resulting in faster and more efficient computations in machine learning algorithms.